Zero-viscosity Limit for Boussinesq Equations with Vertical Viscosity and Navier Boundary in the Half Plane: Boundary Layer Expansion

 which just forms the famous Prandtl system.
 For the local well-posedness theory of Prandtl system\eqref{nov-1} \eqref{nov-2} \eqref{nonslip} or the inviscid limit of Navier-Stokes equations with non-slip boundary, one may refer to \cite{DG, KVW, LMY, MY, SC1, SC2, WWZ} and the references therein. \end{Remark}

-Till now, we get the leading order for both inner zone and outer zone for the approximate solution. i.e. $(\bold{u}^0, p^0, \theta^0), (U^0, P^0, \Theta^0)$ are solved.
-Following the standard method on constructing approximate solution by boundary layer expansion (see \cite{GHR, WXie, Wang} and the references therein for example), one can obtain the terms $(\bold{u}^i, p^i, \theta^i)$ and $(U^i, P^i, \Theta^i)$ order by order.
-Then we conclude that the approximate solutions $(\bold{u}_a, p_a, \theta_a)$ for \eqref{eq1} can be expressed in the form
+Till now, we get the leading order for both inner zone and outer zone for the approximate solution. i.e. $(\bold{u}^0, p^0, \theta^0) \ {\rm and} \ (U^0, P^0, \Theta^0)$ are solved. {{Next, following the standard method on constructing approximate solution by boundary layer expansion (see \cite{GHR, WXie, Wang} and the references therein for example), one can obtain the terms $(\bold{u}^i, p^i, \theta^i)$ and $(U^i, P^i, \Theta^i)$ order by order.
+Indeed, we collect the $O(\varp^i), i\geq1$ terms in the outer layer expansion to obtain